Adroiti/docs-for-code-review-tools/ESLint/vue/order-in-components.md

-Pattern: order in components
+Pattern: Wrong property order in component

 Issue: -

 ## Description

 This rule makes sure you keep declared order of properties in components.
 Recommended order of properties can be [found here](https://vuejs.org/v2/style-guide/#Component-instance-options-order-recommended).

 <eslint-code-block fix :rules="{'vue/order-in-components': ['error']}">